Table of Contents

 Cooked or baked apples are eaten as it add bulk to stool.

-As Apple juice (unfiltered) is rich in malic acid, potassium, pectin, enzymes, this helps to remove impurities from body.
+As Apple juice (unfiltered) is rich in malic acid, potassium, pectin, enzymes, this helps to remove impurities from the body.

 Dry cough (cough not accompanied by phlegm production)